benkobalog/presentation1/docker.md

 * Data created after a container has been launched will be lost if the container is deleted
 * Persisted data should be stored elsewhere - DB, S3, volumes etc.
-* Containers should be "stateless"
+* Containers should be
+"stateless"
+* "Starting data" is not visible from the host OS.
+(But you can copy it with _docker cp_)

 ## Network